Kingston Flyer: History

 The Flyer served Kingston every weekday.
 On Mondays, Wednesdays, and Fridays, it ran Kingston-Gore, where it connected with Main South Line expresses between Dunedin and Invercargill.
-On Tuesdays and Thursdays, it operated Kingston-Invercargill, using the length of the Kingston Branch.
+On Tuesdays and Thursdays, it operated Kingston-Invercargill, using the length of the Kingston Branch Line.
 In the early years, services were typically operated by K and V class steam locomotives.
 At peak periods, especially Christmas and Easter, special services had to be operated to cater for demand, with some operating from Dunedin through to Kingston, where they connected with Lake Wakatipu steamboats to the popular holiday destination of Queenstown.
 For many years, this was the primary means of travelling to Queenstown.

 Demise

-In the 1930s, passenger numbers declined sharply and the Railways Department looked to cancel its services on the Kingston Branch.
+In the 1930s, passenger numbers declined sharply and the New Zealand Railways Department looked to cancel its services on the Kingston Branch Line.
 That occurred on 4 October 1937, bringing an end to the regular Flyers.
-Until 17 September 1945, an abbreviated service continued to operate across the Waimea Plain to the Kingston Branch junction in Lumsden.
+Until 17 September 1945, an abbreviated service continued to operate across the Waimea Plain to the Kingston Branch Line junction in Lumsden.
 Then, on both lines, the service was replaced by buses operated by the New Zealand Railways Road Services.

 That was not the end of the Flyers.
 The timetables retained a "runs as required" Kingston Flyer, which typically operated at peak holiday periods between Gore and sometimes Dunedin to Kingston.
 For many years, those expresses and excursions operated in conjunction with steamers on Lake Wakatipu, to provide the primary access to Queenstown.
 Patronage was initially heavy, but it declined through the 1950s.
 1956 was the last year when Flyers ran each way in the same day, and the final Flyer operated during the 1957 Easter holiday period.